Runcorn: Theatre and cinema

 The Brindley is a theatre and arts centre which opened in 2004.
-It is situated in the old town and named after James Brindley, engineer of the adjacent Bridgewater Canal.
+It is in the old town and named after James Brindley, engineer of the adjacent Bridgewater Canal.
 It contains a proscenium theatre seating 420 and a multi-purpose theatre seating 108, The Studio, which doubles as a cinema.
 There is an exhibition space for art installations, a small café and multi-purpose rooms.
-The centre is owned and administered by Halton Borough Council which runs community events in the building.
-In 2007, it won the title of 'Best Arts Project in the UK' at the National Lottery Awards.
-A multiplex cinema run by Cineworld is in Trident Retail Park.
+The centre is owned and administered by Halton Borough Council, which runs community events in the building.
+In 2007, it won 'Best Arts Project in the UK' at the National Lottery Awards.
+A multiplex cinema was run by Cineworld at Trident Retail Park until its closure in 2023.

 Media

 Runcorn is served by two weekly newspapers: the Runcorn & Widnes Weekly News, published by Trinity Mirror North West & North Wales and hosted online by the Liverpool Echo, and the Runcorn and Widnes World, published by Newsquest.
-The town is also home to Halton Community Radio, a volunteer-run radio station which broadcasts over the Runcorn and Widnes area on the frequency 92.3FM.
-It was launched on 8 August 2008 with a five-year licence to broadcast.
+The town is also home to Halton Community Radio, a volunteer-run radio station that broadcasts over the Runcorn and Widnes area.
+It launched in 2008 with a five-year licence to broadcast.
+The station has stopped broadcasting as of 2025.

 The BBC situation comedy Two Pints of Lager and a Packet of Crisps was set in Runcorn and included external shots of the former Waterloo Hotel (known in the programme as The Archer), the Silver Jubilee Bridge and Halton Castle.
 Drop Dead Gorgeous, a drama on BBC Three, was also set in Runcorn.
 The first two series of the BBC police drama Merseybeat featured sequences of the town and areas of Runcorn old town featured in The Five TV crime drama series on Sky1.
 Norton Priory has been used as a location in historical dramas, sitcoms and children's programmes, including Little Birds, Bone Detectives (Channel 4), Island at War, Casanova and Young Dracula.
-The Silver Jubilee Bridge featured in the Netflix series, Stay Close.
-Runcorn was a setting in the Netflix series, The Last Kingdom, although no scenes were filmed in the town.
+The Silver Jubilee Bridge featured in the Netflix series Stay Close.
+Runcorn was a setting in the Netflix series The Last Kingdom, but no scenes were filmed in the town.